 As the 70s dawned, the advent of new technology opened up an index of possibilities for Jarre and other electronic composers.
 The Moog synth was starting to gain traction in the States, but its hefty price tag meant only a select few could afford one.

-“I started making music at a time when we weren’t doing electronic music with synthesisers per se, but more with a bank of oscillators that we were stealing from radio station studios.
+“I started making music at a time when we weren’t doing electronic music with synthesisers per se, but more with a bank of oscillators that we stole from radio station studios.
 We’d use all the technical filters that they would use to set up their broadcast system, hijacking this equipment to make music.
 It meant you could create, in a sense, your own instruments.
 The trick for anyone starting out is to create your own limitations.
 Then you’ll be better able to express what you have in mind.”

 Imposing his own set of restrictions fed directly into Jarre’s creation of Oxygène.
-It’s a record around which he’s since built a remarkable legacy, be it through big-selling albums like Equinoxe and Magnetic Fields or enormous spectacles in Moscow, Egypt and, as the first Westerner to play there, China.
+It’s a record around which he’s since built a remarkable legacy, be it through big-selling albums like Equinoxe and Magnetic Fields or enormous spectacles in Moscow, Egypt and – as the first Westerner to play there – China.

+Much like Mike Oldfield and Tubular Bells, Oxygène occupies a special place in the Jarre mythology.
 “When you’ve been lucky enough to have some kind of success with your first project, it will always be part of your DNA, no matter what you do afterwards,” he says.
-“It’s like a first movie for Tarantino or Kubrick.
+“It’s like the first movie for Tarantino or Kubrick.
 For me, it’s the same with Oxygène.
 I love many other things that I’ve done and I’m very proud of them all, but Oxygène is something unique.”

 There remains one very obvious question: is Oxygène 3 the final instalment?
 “I think so.
-I used to be quite close to Arthur C Clarke and he’d tell me: ‘You know, you should always finish Oxygène one day.’
-For him, Oxygène was like a journey into space, except that you could come back to a different earth.
+I used to be quite close to Arthur C Clarke and he’d tell me: ‘You know, you should finish Oxygène one day.’
+For him it was like a journey into space, except that you could come back to a different earth.
 He wrote about that kind of thing, so that idea was quite a common one for him.
 I thought a lot about that when it came to do the final song on the new album.

 Oxygène 20 is a long piece that’s quite harmonious, but with a kind of screaming state that’s not necessarily scary, but is very poignant.
 When you go back through the atmosphere of any planet, everything burns, then turns to ashes.
 This was something I wanted to express at the end of Oxygène 3.
 I think it’s a pretty good way to end it.”